Vessel lets an AI assistant open websites, click buttons, fill forms, remember sessions, and show every step in a real browser you can supervise.

 Tools revealed by layer — core, navigation, intelligence, diagnostic

-Three ways to install.
+Four ways to install.
 Pick whichever fits your workflow.